jlizier/jidt/trunk/readme-template.txt

 Please cite your use of this toolkit as:

-Joseph T. Lizier, "JIDT: An information-theoretic toolkit for studying the dynamics of complex systems", 2014, arXiv:1408.3270
+Joseph T. Lizier, "JIDT: An information-theoretic toolkit for studying the dynamics of complex systems", Frontiers in Robotics and AI 1:11, 2014; doi:10.3389/frobt.2014.00011

+A pre-print of this paper is distributed with this toolkit (InfoDynamicsToolkit.pdf) and is available at arXiv:1408.3270

 =============
    Notices